barillax/barillax.github.com/_posts/2011-01-13-first-post.md

  2. I'm not good at any of those tasks
  3. I actually prefer [goofier styling][wacky].

 So, I ended up with the rather baroque theme you see today.
-Faux-leather and purple patterned wallpaper may not scream "technologist," but at least you won't confuse this site with the more refined ones out there.
+Faux-leather and purple patterned wallpaper may not scream "technologist," but at least you won't confuse this place with the more refined sites out there.

-A note about tooling: I'm a long-time Photoshop user, but in the past year I've found [Pixelmator][] to be a great 80/20 option.
-Plus, there's a few features I love, like the instant selection visualization, and drag-to-set-tolerance for the magic wand tool.
-Check it out if you're looking for an intuitive Mac OS image editor that won't make you re-learn all of your PS keyboard shortcuts.
+I'm a long-time Photoshop user, but in the past year I've found [Pixelmator][] to be a great 80/20 option.
+It's an intuitive Mac OS image editor that won't make you re-learn all of your PS keyboard shortcuts.
+And it even has a few features over PS, like drag-to-set-tolerance for tools like the magic wand and instant selection visualization.

   [day job]: http://www.rosettastone.com
   [pixelmator]: http://www.pixelmator.com
   [wacky]: http://www.branded07.com/

-# Summary
+## Summary

+Is all of this worth it?
+I'm hoping that the flexibility afforded by everything being Plain Old HTML will allow for easier addition of unique content down the road; the only question is whether this will outweigh the benefits of the many tools I'd get as part of the Wordpress/Blogger ecosystem.
+At the very least, it was a fun excuse to learn a new framework and get back to some classic webdev work.

+And so ends my first self-indulgent blog post.
+Stay tuned for more interesting content!